 Get Connected (opens new window), from SCIE, is a new support programme to enable providers of care for adults in England to access information and communication technology (ICT) more effectively.
 By awarding grants to small providers, the Get Connected programme has brought ICT to care homes and other organisations to improve the lives of its residents.

 Kissing it Better (opens new window) is about sharing simple healthcare ideas.
 It is also about harnessing the energy of the most dynamic groups in a local community and inviting them to use their specialist skills to make a difference to the care of patients and their carers within hospitals and care homes.
 Through their website, events and training, they promote these practical ideas and foster the mind-set that created them.
-Jill Fraser, National Dignity Council Member, is a founder of Kissing it Better.
+Jill Fraser,

 Liberty (opens new window) is a cross party, non-party membership organisation at the heart of the movement for fundamental rights and freedoms in the UK.
 Liberty promotes the values of individual human dignity, equal treatment and fairness as the foundations of a democratic society.